 There was no significant difference between placebo, KT, and without intervention on quadriceps strength during isokinetic exercise as well as the perception of joint positioning.
-When comparing the concentric torque values of different interventions, no significant differences were observed (p = 0 296), as well as to verify if eccentric torque values (p = 0 955).
-When comparing interventions and situations (pre and post batteries) during the position sense of the three angles (30 °, 60 ° and 90 °) was not observed any significant difference: 30 ° (p = 0 419), 60 (p = 0.808), 90 (p = 0.204).
-However, there were significant differences between the situations in angulation of 30 ° (p = 0.038), regardless of the intervention.
-The results of this study are in agreement with those obtained in other studies, such as by Fu and colleagues (2008) that investigated changes in quadriceps and hamstring strength in athletes immediately and after 12 hours of use of elastic bandage.
-In this study, no significant change in muscle strength Nevertheless, Vithoulka and colleagues (2010), with similar protocol to the present study, observed a tendency of increase in torque by using of KT in healthy women.
-Despite the effects of KT about the muscular strength are still unknown, authors suggest the involvement of proprioceptive mechanisms [8].
-A relationship between cutaneous afferent stimulation and excitability of motor units has been reported [7].
-Although there is need for further information about this mechanism, possibly differences between gender and athletes and non-athletes responsible for different are the results.
-Increased tactile stimulation occurs with the application of KT with moderate or full tension, increasing the stimulus in mechanoreceptors [4].
+When comparing the concentric torque values of different interventions, no significant differences were observed (p = 0.296), as well as to verify if eccentric torque values (p = 0 955).
+When comparing interventions and situations (pre and post batteries) during the position sense of the three angles (30°, 60° and 90 °) was not observed any significant difference: $30 \circ (p = 0.419), 60 (p = 0.808), 90$ (p = 0.204).
+However, there were significant differences between the situations in angulation of 30 $^{\circ}$ (p = 0.038), regardless of the intervention.
+The results of this study are in agreement with those obtained in other studies, such as by Fu and colleagues (2008) that investigated changes in quadriceps hamstring strength in athletes immediately and after 12 hours of use of elastic bandage.
+In this study, no significant change in muscle strength Vithoulka assessed.
+Nevertheless, colleagues (2010), with similar protocol to the present study, observed a tendency of increase in torque by using of KT in healthy women.
+A relationship between cutaneous afferent stimulation and excitability of motor units has been reported [3].
+Although there is need for further information about this mechanism, possibly differences between gender and athletes and non-athletes are responsible for the different results.
+Increased tactile stimulation occurs with the application of KT with moderate or full tension, increasing the stimulus in mechanoreceptors [1].
 It is possible that to use a higher tension on KT, a greater stimulus provoke different results.

-In the current study there were no significant differences in the perception of the position of the knee in isokinetic dynamometer, corroborating studies that evaluated the effect of KT on proprioception of ankle and concluded that there was no difference in the sense position in healthy subjects.
+In the current study there were no significant differences in the perception of the position of knee in isokinetic dynamometer, corroborating studies that evaluated the effect of KT on proprioception of ankle and concluded that there was no difference in the sense position in healthy subjects.
 However, several studies indicate a positive influence of bracing on proprioception.
 Robbins and colleagues (1995) using a rigid tape, showed that influences the sense of positioning the ankle and Morrisey (2000) identified that KT showed a facilitation of ankle proprioceptive stimulation.
 In our study may not have been differences in position sense due to the protocol used, because identify knee positions seems easy for football athletes.
 Maybe if there was used a sutil difference between the knee positions, could have been found different results.